Animals on our Farm

 We have a small herd of Golden Guernsey goats.
 The goats love to be bucket fed by the children.
 Lucky visitors around Easter time can watch the goats give birth and most years we are been blessed with twins.

 The Golden Guernsey goat is indigenous to Guernsey but has been saved from extinction by breeding on mainland Britain.

 We keep a selection of chickens for a regular supply of eggs including rehomed warrens from a commercial Free Range farm.
 Others include light Sussex and Farmer Rob’s favourite are the majestic Buff Orpington Chickens.

 Each Easter we hatch eggs and the children love to handle the chicks and watch them grow.

 We have 2 donkeys a Jack called Dominic and a Jenny called Millie.
 They are both very friendly and love being offered the odd carrot and apple.
 We try to offer donkey rides for the children during morning feeding rounds one or two mornings a week and if the weather is fine the children lead the donkeys to the field in the morning.

-Also known as Cwtch Corner (cwtch is Welsh for cuddle), we have a small area in the cottage courtyard where we keep 2 pet rabbits snowflake and sooty and 3 bantam chickens Molly, Esmerelda and Clementine which our guests love to spend lots of time cuddling and stroking.
+Also known as Cwtch Corner (cwtch is Welsh for cuddle), we have a small pets corner in the cottage courtyard.
+We have a pet rabbit Sooty and 3 bantam chickens Molly, Pearl and Clementine who the children can go in with and pick up.
+We also have 4 guinea pigs Dennis, Leonard, Geoffrey and Harriet who our little guests love to spend lots of time cuddling and stroking during feeding rounds.